linegg/word-detector/README.md

 - Simple and easy to use sensitive word detection package, and supports ignoring English case.
 - PHP >= 7.0

+## Features
+- Search for the hit shielded words and calculate the number of hits
+- Replace the shield word with a custom symbol, such as '*'
+- Customize invalid characters.
+Matching will automatically skip when these characters are encountered
+- The case of English characters is ignored when matching

 ## Installation
 ```sh
 composer require linegg/word-detector